White House Faces Clamor to Explain Russia Contacts After Flynn’s Departure

 -

-An embattled White House faced growing demands from lawmakers Tuesday to explain its contacts with Russia, one day after national security adviser Michael Flynn was forced to resign for lying about the nature of his conversations with Moscow’s ambassador to Washington.
+An embattled White House faced growing demands from lawmakers Tuesday to explain its contacts with Russia, one day after national security advisor Michael Flynn was forced to resign for lying about the nature of his conversations with Moscow’s ambassador to Washington.

 Flynn’s sacking — the third Trump advisor accused of questionable ties or contacts with Russia forced to step aside — failed to extinguish mounting political pressure on the Trump administration over its dealings with Russia and its consistently friendly rhetoric on Moscow.